 Visit an animal cafe if…

 …it is a place created to help animals and not a place that uses animals for human enjoyment.
-I did some research about humane pet cafes around Tokyo and read some inspiring stories.
+I researched humane pet cafes around Tokyo and read some inspiring stories.
 Some pet cafes adopt stray animals or help out NGOs to manage stray animals in the city.
 These are some questions to ask yourself before stepping inside a pet cafe:

 - Has this cafe another purpose other than making money out of displaying animals?
 Maybe you find out that the cafe rescues animals or volunteers with an NGO to help abandoned pets.